junnuvain10/sql-data-warehouse-project/README.md

 Welcome to the **SQL Data Warehouse Project** repository!

-This repository contains a comprehensive data warehousing solution built with SQL Server, demonstrating ETL processes, dimensional modeling, testing and analytics queries for transforming raw data into actionable business insights.
+This repository contains a comprehensive data warehousing solution built with SQL Server, demonstrating ETL processes, data modeling, testing and analytics queries for transforming raw data into actionable business insights.

 ---